+The project's preference was to study courts in relatively large metropolitan areas.
 Although problems of case delay are not limited to large jurisdictions, caseflow management problems are usually more complex in large jurisdictions, making them a richer resource for studies of court operations.
 Furthermore, the professional staff of large courts are often more experienced at dealing with case backlogs and delay and have more insights about successful methods of managing these problems.
 Also, the lessons learned from studies of large courts should be transferable to the caseflow problems experienced by smaller jurisdictions.

-In each of the three jurisdictions, researchers collected written documentation about the court's case handling practices and conducted on-site interviews designed to illuminate the origins, characteristics, and impact of delays in delinquency case processing.
-Dozens of interviews were conducted with judges, court administrators, docket managers responsible for case assignment and calendaring, prosecutors, defense attorneys, and other supervisory and line staff.
+In each of the three jurisdictions chosen for case studies, the project collected written documentation about the court's case handling practices and conducted on-site interviews designed to illuminate the origins, characteristics, and impact of delays in delinquency case processing.
+The project conducted dozens of interviews with judges, court administrators, docket managers responsible for case assignment and calendaring, prosecutors, defense attorneys, and other supervisory and line staff.
 The interviews focused on each jurisdiction's case processing system and the extent to which it facilitated or hindered the timely handling of delinquency cases.

-Various external factors were considered, but the studies focused primarily on each court's caseflow management practices.
-The interviews of court personnel typically included questions such as:
+Various external factors were considered, but the studies focuses primarily on each court's caseflow management practices.
+The project's interviews of court personnel typically included questions such as: